-- Talk about the words said, yes, no. Print the flash cards from the inside front cover.
-Read them together.
-Ask students to locate one of the high-frequency words on each page. - On a piece of paper, students draw a picture of themselves doing an activity from the story with Mum or Dad beside them.
-Write the word Yes or No beside the picture depending on what Mum or Dad say. - Have students discuss with a partner what their picture is of and they read the word Yes or No.
+- Talk about the words I, with, a, and big.
+Print the flash cards from the inside front cover. - Read them together.
+Ask students to locate the high-frequency words on some of the pages.
+What letter do you expect to see first? - On a piece of paper students draw a picture of themselves doing an activity from the story.
+They write the words I with a .
+They find the missing words in the story and read their sentence to a partner.

-- Choral read the story with the students pointing to the words as they are read.
-Reinforce reading from left to right with matched pointing under each word. - Students take turns to read the story to a partner.
+- Choral reading with students pointing to the words as they are read.
+Make sure they are following left to right and matching words read to those they are pointing to. - Students take turns to read the story to a partner.
+They notice how the rhyming words help them read fluently and make it fun, e.g. frog/dog, eat/wombat.